 According to Romantic Asheville, it is the most popular hike on the Art Loeb Trail.
 And at 1.5 miles, it’s an easy reach that catches some stunning views.
-When I reach the top now, I want to keep hiking toward Tennent Mountain, which we did, but not do on this trip.
+When I reach the top now, I want to keep hiking toward Tennent Mountain, which we have done—just not on this trip.
 We had hiked Mt.
-Collins via the AT the day before so the decision was made to hike to the top of Black Balsam and enjoy the views and the people we would meet along the way, and then return to the house for dinner.
+Collins via the AT the day before so the decision was made to hike to the top of Black Balsam and enjoy the views, the people we always meet along the way, and then return to the house for dinner.

-The climb up is beautiful this time of the year.
+The climb up is always beautiful this time of the year.
 Summer’s wild flowers have turned to fall’s foliage.
-The trail “up” begins with an exit from a balsam tree canopy and quickly changes over to a rocky climb.
-Along the way, the views become increasingly more breathtaking as you gain elevation.
+If you have never hiked this trail, you exit from a balsam tree canopy and the climb quickly become rocky, but it is fun.
+Along the way up, the views become increasingly more breathtaking.

-It’s always hard for me to take in all the beauty of this trail.
+It’s always hard to take in all the beauty of this trail.
 This time I noticed nearby Sam Knob in the background of almost every shot I took.
-It’s the mountain behind Anne in this photo, and the one we hiked earlier this year on July 4.
+It’s the mountain behind Anne in this photo, and the one we hiked earlier on July 4.

-As you hike to the top of Black Balsam, the sky “seems” to grow closer, the light changes, and the air is so clear.
+As you hike to the top of Black Balsam, the sky “seems” to grow closer (I like that), the light changes, and the air is so clear.

 This photo is looking back at the trail as it climbs up the Bald.
 Every year and every season on this mountain is different.
 I look back at my photos and find that none are the same!

 Here’s another look at Sam Knob.
-It was a fun hike and totally different from Black Balsam.
+It is a fun hike and totally different from Black Balsam.
 In fact, none of the mountains are the same.
-Nearby Tennent is much wilder than Black Balsam and Sam Knob reminded me of Yellow Face but there were rock outcroppings.
+Nearby Tennent is much wilder than Black Balsam and Sam Knob reminds me of Yellow Face, but there were rock outcroppings.
 The adventure of Yellow Face is not meeting bears along a very wooded trail that meanders into the Great Smoky National Park.
-Richland Balsam was beautiful with no summit and Waterrock Knob was tough, rocky, with a narrow overlook.
+Richland Balsam was beautiful but does not have a summit and Waterrock Knob was tough, rocky, with a narrow overlook.
 It’s everyone’s favorite for sunset.